 Buy A Book!

-You can hear Tim talking about comedy on Radio 3 – including more about the ‘Piotr Zak’ hoax – in the Looks Unfamiliar The Larks Ascending Extra here.
+You can hear me talking about comedy on BBC Radio 3 – including more about the ‘Piotr Zak’ hoax – on Looks Unfamiliar here.

 © Tim Worthington.